cloudpedagogy/data-science-programming/README.md

 # cloudpedagogy

-Welcome to the cloudpedagogy data science programming course!
+Welcome to the cloudpedagogy open source data science programming course!
 We offer a unique and inclusive learning experience that combines Python programming, data science skills, and critical learning techniques.
 Our course is designed to equip learners with a solid foundation in Python, empower them with essential data science skills, and foster critical thinking and problem-solving abilities.

 # Key features of our Python course include: